medusajs/medusa/docs/content/tutorials/plugins.md

 # Plugins

 The purpose of this guide is to give an introduction to the structure of a plugin and the steps required to create one.
-It builds upon our article describing the process of adding custom functionality.
+It builds upon our article describing the process of [adding custom functionality](https://docs.medusa-commerce.com/tutorials/adding-custom-functionality).
 It can be seen as the proceeding steps for extracting your custom functionality to a reusable package for other developers to use.

 ## What is a plugin?

 Plugins offer a way to extend and integrate the core functionality of Medusa.

 In most commerce solutions, you can extend the basic features but it often comes with the expense of having to build standalone web applications.
-Our architecture is built such that plugins run within the same process as the core eliminating the need for extra server capability and maintenance.
+Our architecture is built such that plugins run within the same process as the core eliminating the need for extra server capacaity, infrastructure and maintenance.
 As a result, the plugins can use all other services as dependencies and access the database.

-Note: You will notice that plugins vary in naming.
+> You will notice that plugins vary in naming.
 The name should signal what functionality they provide.

 In the following sections, we will go through the basics of implementing a generic plugin.
 And finally, how to use it as part of your commerce setup.

 ## Building a plugin

-Plugins are essentially a Node.js project of their own.
+A plugin is essentially a Node.js project of their own.
 They contain a file in root, `package.json`, that holds all metadata and dependencies of the project.

 The first step in creating a plugin is to initialize the Node.js project: